Nikopetaja/FullStack/Project 2/README.md

 Use Postman or CURL to test the API endpoints.

 ## Deployment
-This API is deployed at: [Your deployed URL here]
+This API is deployed at: https://fullstack-rest-api.onrender.com/10000